Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 This begins today with the announcement of two new features – tags and super focus mode.

-We’ve expanded focus mode for core and solid tier subscribers.
-Focus mode for lite subscribers allows users to populate the actions of the plan for items that are only assigned to them.
+We’ve expanded focus mode for Core and Solid tier subscribers.
+Focus mode for Lite subscribers allows users to populate the actions of the plan for items that are only assigned to them.
 When super focus mode is on, users have the ability to populate the actions section by any person on your team, by tag and by progress update status.
 Super focus mode is available in both the Strategy and Metrics apps.

-Additionally, core and solid subscribers can create and add tags to most aspects of their plan.
+Additionally, Core and Solid subscribers can create and add tags to most aspects of their plan.
 This makes your content easily searchable using filters and can help you find information across your plan that relates to a specific topic.

 ## **Product improvements on the horizon**